erc-dharma/project-documentation/gaiji/readme.md

 If you want to register a new symbol, you first need to edit the file `gaiji.tsv`.
 You can edit it with Microsoft Excel, LibreOffice Calc, or another spreadsheet editor.
-The file contains four fields:
+The file contains the following fields:

 1. `names`.
 This is a list of symbol names, separated with whitespace.
 The provided names are treated as aliases.
 By "symbol name", we mean the value